iozsaygi/iozsaygi.github.io/_posts/2024-06-26-implementing-quadtree-data-structure-in-Unity.md

 * It also has four different references to possible child quadrants
 * And, finally, the **isSubdivided** flag to see if a specific quadrant is already partitioned into smaller chunks also prevents the algorithm from endless recursive steps

 After defining the base quadrant class, now we will talk about its logic.
-We will see how to implement `Construct`, `InsertPosition`, and `GetPositionsNearby` APIs.
+We will see how to implement `InsertPosition`, `GetPositionsNearby`, and `Subdivide` APIs.